 Anti-Bias, Pro-Earth

-Systems, however, add layers of complexity that shape personal biases.
-Today, our systems default to biases that are supportive of structural white dominance — in terms of ideas, cultures, looks, lifestyles, and more.
+We all have biases.
+But many are taught, rewarded, and reinforced by systems.
+Today, our systems default to biases that are supportive of structural white dominance.
+These are systems built to center and protect white advantage in terms of ideas, cultures, looks, lifestyles, and more.
 Even if you know this shouldn’t be true, systems in which structural white dominance is the default reinforce it every day.

 Among defaults, anti-Blackness, anti-Indigeneity, and other forms of racism and prejudice rooted in structures have led to wealth inequality, broken schools, broken elections, lost wisdom, and a broken justice system that has been designed to tear up the path to redressal, reparations, and healing for Black and Indigenous peoples the most.

-It is a constant uphill battle for diverse cultures and systems to show their genius — including those that teach sustainable strategies for long term collective benefit, respect for the Earth of which we are a part, and alternatives to an economic paradigm in which all things are owned or seen as financial assets.
+It is a constant uphill battle for diverse cultures and systems to show their genius — including those that teach sustainable strategies for long term collective benefit, respect for the Earth of which we are a part, and alternatives economic paradigms.

 With an anti-bias, pro-Earth mindset, we hope to collect system strategies that expose defaults we take for granted and give us pathways to redesign with a fullness of diversity at the center.
-Knowing that every one of us has a bias and grounded in an understanding of historic and systemic suppressions and oppressions, we believe we’ll innovate differently as a result.
 Here's what we're asking to continue evolving our philosophies:

 • What ideas, groups, and cultures are suppressed, oppressed, and undermined by dominant systems?
 How?
 And how will we center them, as a daily practice?
 For example, what does it look like to design our system to center Blackness and Indigeneity in everything we do?